AudrenThibault/root-drum-machine/README.md

 Help me keep creating stuff like this and making albums by buying my music here : https://mazhootmusic.bandcamp.com/album/dora-world

-# Use the .nds file
+# Use the provided .nds file

 With an emulator or on real nintendo ds (on emulator it's really bad, use the real console)